 Single wheatear, inlines or as isolated stitches, is worked as shown.

-Bring out the needle at A, insert at B, keeping the thread below the needle, and bring out between A and B and a little lower.
+Bring out the needle at A, insert at B, keep the thread below the needle, and bring out between A and B and a little lower.
 Now complete as a chain stitch.

-Use instead of chain stitch or lazy daisy stitch for a more decorative effect.beginner embroidery stitches
+Use instead of chain stitch or lazy daisy stitch for a more decorative effect.

 Swiss Darning